ADELAIDE ROBOTICS ACADEMY

-What’s the best investment in your child education?
+What’s the best investment in young people’s education?

 Digital Technology Training in Adelaide

-Adelaide Robotics Academy organises Robotics, Engineering, App Development and Game Development courses throughout the school year as an after-school club at Thebarton Community Centre every day from Monday to Friday from 4 PM to 6 PM.
-The STEM Curriculum is aligned with ACARA (the Australian Curriculum).
+Adelaide Robotics Academy courses run throughout the school year at Thebarton Community Centre every weekday from Monday to Friday from 4 to 6 pm.

-They use to call it the future.
+They used to call it the future.
 Now it’s the present!

-Coding is telling a computer or a robot what you want it to do.
+Coding tells a computer or a robot what you want it to do.
 Teachers and experts declared programming the ‘new literacy’ because all students need to know the basics to excel in our rapidly changing world.
-Learning how to code prepares children for the world we live in today.
+Learning how to code prepares young people for the world we live in today.

-Today’s kids are very much interested in science and technology.
+Today’s youngsters are very much interested in science and technology.
 They also know that knowledge in the field will open up new career opportunities.
-To kindle interest in those areas, youngsters should engage in technology activities, which will help build up mastery of essential technologies, and invigorate the classroom.
+To kindle interest in those areas, they should engage in technology activities, which will help build up mastery of essential technologies, and invigorate the classroom.

-Robotics can boost students’ problem-solving skills, teamwork, creativity, and technical knowledge in an engaging, collaborative way.
+Robotics (and Artificial Intelligence in general) can boost students’ problem-solving skills, teamwork, creativity, and technical knowledge in an engaging, collaborative way.

 Progress in technology is happening every single day.
-Children learn the benefits of robotics and their place in society today.
+The students learn the benefits of AI and its place in society today.
 Otherwise, they will be left at a distinct disadvantage when they graduate, having fewer career and study possibilities than those who have already grasped the educational concept of what robotics can do and how they do it.

-Understanding cause and effect is an indispensable life skill that we try to prepare our children for birth.
-These simple ideas are easy to grasp, but as you get older, decisions are harder to make.
-With problem-solving and critical thinking skills, excellent and quick decision-making becomes a lot easier.
-Building and programming robots go hand-in-hand with problem-solving and taps directly into a child’s natural curiosity, which is precisely where great ideas and life-changing inventions are born.
+Understanding cause and effect is an essential life skill to prepare our children for birth.
+These simple ideas are easy to grasp, but decisions are harder to make as you get older.
+Excellent and quick decision-making becomes a lot easier with problem-solving and critical thinking skills.
+Programming robots and AI go hand-in-hand with problem-solving and tap directly into a child’s natural curiosity, which is precisely where great ideas and life-changing inventions are born.

-A natural “how does it do that” reply from kids leads to crucial critical thinking skills.
-Youngsters learn to rationalise and reason when learning about and to imagine a robots potential.
-Finding out just how robotics can help with problem-solving, leads to the conception of infinite other possibilities and the opportunity to understand out just how to make them happen.
-Just because your child battles to figure out a math problem on paper, doesn’t mean they don’t have the ability for maths.
+Kids’ natural “how does it do that” reply leads to crucial critical thinking skills.
+Youngsters learn to rationalise and reason when learning about and imagining the potential of a robot.
+Finding out how Robotics and code can help with problem-solving leads to the conception of infinite other possibilities and the opportunity to understand how to make them happen.
+Just because your child battles to figure out a math problem on paper doesn’t mean they don’t have the ability for maths.
 Robotics develops fun, practical reasoning and problem solving that children don’t even realise they are learning.

 Science, Technology, Engineering and Maths are not only for the school nerds.
 The benefits of learning these subjects spread across all areas of life and in every career choice.
-In this technological era, STEM encourages reasoning and teach the type of thinking skills that 21st-century adults will need in a world where the use of robotics will enhance almost everything.
+In this technological era, STEM encourages reasoning and teaches the thinking skills that 21st-century adults will need in a world where robotics will enhance almost everything.

-The world’s future is based not just on being able to use technology, but also in developing it.
-To learn robotics children need to be exposed to computer programming.
-There is already a gap in the career market for coders, and continual advancements in technology only serve to highlight the value of robotics training.
-Discovering new ways to increase interest in STEM subjects, and their importance to the exciting world our youngsters will soon be living in is becoming a crucial part of their education.
+The world’s future is based not just on using technology but also on developing it.
+Young people MUST be exposed to computer programming.
+There is already a gap in the career market for coders, and continual advancements in technology only highlight the value of their training.
+Discovering new ways to increase interest in STEM subjects and their importance to the exciting world our youngsters will soon be living in is becoming a crucial part of their education.